franBec/pollitoDev/content/en/blog/2024-10-30-pollitos-opinion-on-spring-boot-development-7-5.md

 Considering we don't mind accidentally printing sensitive information (keys, passwords, etc.), I've found useful to log:

-- Everything that comes in
+- Everything that comes in.
 - Everything that comes out.

 ### @Aspect